UDIA Layer 3 · Notsure

 Identity Transfer

-Identity Transfer contexts are actions that alter social relationships, emotional disclosures, or digital identity in ways that permanently change how another person — or the public — perceives you.
-A message once sent cannot be unsent.
-A block once applied changes the relationship.
-A public declaration, once seen, cannot be fully retracted.
+Identity Transfer contexts are actions that move social relationships, emotional disclosures, or digital identity in ways that permanently shift how someone — or the public — perceives you.
+A message, once delivered, cannot be un-read.
+A block, once applied, redraws the connection.
+A public statement, once seen, may be deleted, but the memory of it stays.

-When a user is about to act on an Identity Transfer context and expresses uncertainty, a GAP-NLP-1.0 compliant system enumerates Notsure as a neutral layer — not a judgment about the relationship, but a structured pause before identity is transferred.
+When a user faces an Identity Transfer context and signals doubt, a GAP-NLP-1.0 compliant system enumerates Notsure as a neutral layer.
+This is enumeration, not recommendation: no judgement on the relationship, no advice on whether to send or stay silent — only a structured pause inserted before identity is transferred.

 There is a neutral layer for this moment: Notsure.
 Before an irreversible action.